 - Select the PR text area in GitHub or GitLab.

-Option + Space). - Speak your brain dump:
+Option + Spaceusually does the trick). - Speak your brain dump:

 "I fixed that bug in the user auth module, specifically the part where the session wasn't refreshing properly after 30 minutes.
 Also added a unit test for it in

-auth_test.go." - Watch the magic: LumeVoice turns that into a perfectly formatted, bulleted PR description with the right technical terms.
+auth_test.go." - Watch it format: LumeVoice turns that into a structured, bulleted PR description with the right formatting.

 ?Frequently Asked Questions